observerly/iris/README.md

-# iris
+# Iris

-Iris 🧿is a pure Go library for interoperating with the FITS astronomical image format.
+Iris 🧿 is a pure Go library for interoperating with the FITS astronomical image format.